Termination of Proceedings (Including Discontinuance)

 Very careful consideration is required before requesting that rape counts related to a murder are ordered to lie on the file.
 It can be difficult for some victims' families to understand decisions not to proceed with rape counts in such circumstances.
 See the chapter on “Rape counts linked to Murder left to lie on file” elsewhere in the Legal Guidance.

-The prosecutor should follow the CPS guidance on Rape and Sexual Offences concerning consultation with the victim's family and the factors to consider, before making an application to request an order from the judge.
+The prosecutor should follow the CPS guidance on Rape and Sexual Offences concerning engaging with the victim’s family and the factors to consider, before making an application to request an order from the judge.

 Motion to Quash an Indictment